luau-lang/rfcs/docs/vector-library.md

 ## Motivation

 Currently, vectors are a primitive type implemented internally.
 All of the heavy work to implement vectors is done, but there is no runtime-agnostic way to use vectors in Luau code.
-This creates a struggle to use native vectors; currently the most popular Luau runtime [Lune](https://github.com/lune-org/lune) doesn't use native vectors.
+This creates a struggle to use native vectors; a Luau runtime [Lune](https://github.com/lune-org/lune) doesn't currently use native vectors.
 This results in performance drawbacks & difficulty utilizing vectors in cross-runtime code.

 ## Design